chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

 	- You do not want to go on to the next line, so use ``Write``, not ``WriteLine``.
-	- It is still a regular sequence of character indices, but everythng needs to be reworked.
+	- It is still a regular sequence of character indices, but everything needs to be reworked.

 .. index::
    double: string; PrintVowels